Designing networks

 SmallWorld

-To get all neighbors that are connected to an actor via the small world graph we could do the follwoing:
+To get all neighbors that are connected to an actor via the small world graph we could do the following:

 [61]: